St Helens, Merseyside: Buses

-Bus services to Wigan (320, 352), Liverpool, Widnes and Warrington operate from the town centre.
-St Helens has a central bus station that sits between Bickerstaffe Street and Corporation Street.
-A Merseytravel office is located on Bickerstaffe Street, where bus passes and advice can be sought.
+Bus services to Wigan (320, 352), Liverpool (10, 10A), Widnes (17) and Warrington (329) operate from the town centre.
+A brand new £32m central bus station, that sits between Bickerstaffe Street and Corporation Street, is being built to replace the old 1995 one.
+Due to open early 2027, a temporary bus station operates from Chalon Way.

 From 1890, St Helens Corporation Transport organised public network services throughout the area, providing bus and trolleybus services.
 Following local government re-organisation in 1974, the Merseyside Passenger Transport Executive (Merseytravel) was expanded to cover St Helens.
 After privatisation in 1986, the town was served by several locally branded operations under the umbrella of Merseyside Transport Limited (MTL), in which Merseytravel retained shares until 1993.

 Arriva purchased MTL in 2000 and has operated the majority of the routes since.
 Several smaller operators run specific routes within the town area, such as Cumfybus, Hattons, HTL Buses, Red Kite Stagecoach Merseyside & South Lancashire and local municipal bus companies.
 There were also three zero-fare services operated by battery-electric minibuses in and around the town centre, ferrying passengers to nearby retail parks such as Ravenhead, which were provided on behalf of Merseytravel by Selwyns Travel.
 From 22 February 2014, these buses were withdrawn from service as part of a Merseytravel programme of spending cuts and due to the buses being at end of their operational lives.